top of page

 Whether you're a trader, investor, or casual user, setting up a smart crypto taxation strategy is essential for staying compliant and optimizing your financial future.

-In this guide, we’ll break down the key components of building a crypto tax strategy for 2025 and beyond.
+In this guide, we’ll break down the key components of building a crypto tax strategy.

 1. Understand What’s Taxable